charlotteturner21/bouncy-balls/README.md

 # Bouncy Balls [![Build Status](https://travis-ci.org/steventurner21/bouncy-balls.svg?branch=master)](https://travis-ci.org/steventurner21/bouncy-balls)

-Bouncy Balls is a web application, available [here](http://bouncing-balls.surge.sh/).
-It's written in ES6, transpiled by babel, and packaged by webpack, that creates a ball where you click with a random velocity
+Bouncy Balls is a web application that creates a ball where you click with a random velocity, available [here](http://bouncy-balls.surge.sh/).
+It's written in ES6, transpiled by babel, and packaged by webpack.

 ## Building